This post may contain affiliate links. Please see our disclosure policy.

 Is it OK to use melted butter instead of softened?

-Using melted butter instead of softened butter will alter your results completely.
+Using melted butter instead of softened butter will alter your results significantly.
 If a recipe calls for softened butter, melted butter is not a good substitute.

 Small Batch Chocolate Chip Cookies